 Tables 4.2-1 and 4.2-2 show the final measured results in a tabular data format using the quasi-peak and average detectors.

-This test was performed with the DUT's radio was placed in the continuous transmission mode.
-The three valve test mode was also activated.
+This test was performed with the DUT's radio placed in the continuous transmission mode.

 Voltage with 2-Line-LISN FCC Class B